anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 #### Copying files to DBFS using the CLI

 1. Install `databricks-cli` into a local Python environment by running `pip install databricks-cli`.
-2. Generate a personal access token for your Databricks workspace **TODO** Where/how do I create such a token?
+2. Generate a personal access token for your Databricks workspace **TODO: Where/how do I create such a token?**
 3. Configure the CLI to access your workspace by running `databricks configure --token`.
 4. Copy the files using the `dbfs cp` command.